 Freediving is breath-hold diving, being in and under the water whilst holding one’s breath.
 Today, most people associate freediving with images of superhumans plunging to the darkest depths of the ocean with only the air in their lungs, the power of their bodies, and the will of their minds to keep them alive and bring them back.
 However every time you slip into the water and hold your breath you are a freediver, exploring our world of water from the shallows to, occasionally the depths.

 What is Freediving?

 Diving without an aqualung is often referred to as ‘skin diving’ or ‘snorkeling’.
-Both can use a mask, snorkel, and fins, but freediving will always involve a breath hold, no matter how deep you go.
-Humans first started freediving through necessity, for food, trade-able items or items lost overboard, however in more recent time, freediving has evolved into a recreational pastime, a way to take photos, catch food, and as a sport.
+Both can use a mask, snorkel, and fins, but freediving will always involve a breath-hold, no matter how deep you go.
+Humans first started freediving through necessity, for food, trade-able items or items lost overboard, however in more recent times, freediving has evolved into a recreational pastime, a way to take photos, catch food, and as a sport.